opensearch-project/OpenSearch/TESTING.md

      -Dtests.class=org.opensearch.upgrades.UpgradeClusterClientYamlTestSuiteIT \
      -Dtests.method="test {p0=*/40_ml_datafeed_crud/*}"

-Tests are ran for versions that are not yet released but with which the current version will be compatible with.
+Tests are run for versions that are not yet released but with which the current version will be compatible with.
 These are automatically checked out and built from source.
 See [VersionCollection](./buildSrc/src/main/java/org/opensearch/gradle/VersionCollection.java) and [distribution/bwc/build.gradle](./distribution/bwc/build.gradle) for more information.

 When running `./gradlew check`, minimal bwc checks are also run against compatible versions that are not yet released.